Updated on February 14, 2017

 HairCell: A little Stimulation, anyone?

-I mean, the idea of this technology sounds fascinating, but, upon hearing about it initially I was not sure what to make of it.
+I mean, the idea of this technology sounds fascinating, but upon hearing about it initially I was not sure what to make of it.
 I began browsing the Leonhardt Ventures site and found myself reading the webpage dedicated to another biotech startup by Leonhardt called AortaCell.
 Voila.
 That webpage mentions that “AortaCell is based on adaptations and improvements of technology originally explained by Dr. Robert O. Becker in his landmark 1985 publication The Body Electric.”
 Thumbs up from me.
 For those unfamiliar with Dr. Becker’s work, he was truly a visionary in the field of electromedicine.
 I have read his book The Body Electric, and I highly recommend it to those who have an interest in science/medicine.
 To give you all an idea of what Dr. Becker’s work entailed I will share a little bit of what I remember from his book.
-A piece of Dr. Becker’s research that I found particularly interesting was his work studying salamanders and their ability to regenerate limbs.
+A piece of the book that I found particularly interesting was Dr. Becker’s work studying salamanders and their ability to regenerate limbs.
 This is a curious phenomenon because virtually all other species do not.
 Dr. Becker found that it was the electrical signal from the salamander’s body (which was a different signal in salamanders compared to other species) to the tissue at the end of a wound which would enable the tissue to regenerate.
 Interesting, huh?

 But, back to HairCell and Leonhardt Ventures.
 Clinical trials, anyone?
-There will be a Phase I clinical trial for the HairCell technology involving about 30 people and is anticipated to begin in August 2016.
+There will be a phase 1 clinical trial for the HairCell technology involving about 30 people and is anticipated to begin in August 2016.
 Further details about the study are found here.
 I was pleased to see that the trial would begin so soon.
 I bet by now you are wondering what kind of efficacy this treatment holds for hair growth.
 Well, the clinical trial is recruiting for Norwoods 4,5,6, and 7 which is a good sign, if anything.
 HairCell also has made some lofty statements about their goals for this technology.
 Here’s a quote to leave you with from their patent application: “Our device controls release of SDF-1 a stem cell homing factor as well as IGF-1, HGF, EGF, Follistatin, Tropoelastin, eNOS and VEGF as well as micro infusion delivery of a 15 component hair regeneration cocktail which includes nutrient hydrogel, thus providing all the supporting elements to grow a full head of hair.”

 Hmm, hmm, and hmm.